boostup/plex-watch-later-videos-downloader2/README.md

 - make bitbucket repo 'plex-metadata-update' obsolete
 - make APICaughtError a new utils/ module
 - Ensure that updateVideosMetadata() runs AFTER all async functions inside getWatchLaterVideos module are done with their work
-- getWatchLaterVideos>extractVideoUrls: shouldn't this function be part of my small plex-api npm package?
+- getWatchLaterVideos>extractVideoUrls & extractVideoMetada: shouldn't these functions be part of my small plex-api npm package?
 - write missing tests
 - make ytSearch a package.
 BUT, when this becomes a package sitting inside the node_modules folder, I can't have consumers of the package write their config file there...
 - replace promise syntax with async/await so that I can try/catch better